TrustLak/advanced-lane-finding/writeup.md

 ![alt text][image1]

 ### Pipeline (single images)
-To explain how the pipline works, we will walk through it step by step by testing on the image: test1.jpg in the test_image folder
+To explain how the pipline works, we will walk through it step by step by testing on the image: test1.jpg in the test_image folder.
+This is one of the hardest images to work on, due to the color change on the road.

 #### 1. Correcting distortion.